redis/redis-py/README.rst

 much easier to use.

-To create a Script instance, use the `register_script` function on a client instance passing the LUA code as the first argument. `register_script` returns a Script instance that you can use throughout your code.
+To create a Script instance, use the `register_script` function on a client instance passing the Lua code as the first argument. `register_script` returns a Script instance that you can use throughout your code.

-The following trivial LUA script accepts two parameters: the name of a key and a multiplier value.
+The following trivial Lua script accepts two parameters: the name of a key and a multiplier value.
 The script fetches the value stored in the key, multiplies it with the multiplier value and returns the result.